Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Introduction

 While both vorticity and magnetic fields are generated almost simultaneously during the collision, the key difference between them is their lifetime.
 Magnetic field decays very rapidly as the expanding plasma cannot maintain it due to relatively low electrical conductivity~\cite{Bloczynski2013, Tuchin2016, Grsoy2018}.
 In contrast, the vorticity, once established in the QGP, is sustained due to the mechanical conservation of the angular momentum~\cite{Huang:2020dtn}.
 The emergence of vorticity can be inferred from the spin polarization of emitted particles~\cite{Florkowski:2018fap, Becattini:2021lfq, Becattini:2022zvf}, which is a measure of the alignment of their spins with the (local or global) angular momentum of the QGP~\cite{STAR:2007ccu, STAR:2017ckg}.

 The hydrodynamic wave excitations that emerge in vortical plasmas of chiral fermions propagate along the vorticity vector in the plasma.
-They can leave experimental signatures that resemble the Chiral Magnetic Wave, imprinted, supposedly, in other observables.
+They can leave experimental signatures that resemble the Chiral Magnetic Wave, supposedly imprinted in other observables.
 Below, we concentrate on the theoretical questions related to the very existence of these modes, their spectrum, and their lifetimes.
 The discussion of their experimental signatures will be presented elsewhere.

 In our paper, we stress that the incorporation of the helical charges is important for the hydrodynamics of the system.
 In particular, in a system of rotating Dirac fermions at finite temperature and density, the accounting of the helical degree of freedom drastically affects the hydrodynamic spectrum.
 For example, a new type of excitations, suggested under a collective name ``the helical vortical effects,'' emerges as hydrodynamic modes that intertwine coherent fluctuations of vector, axial, and helical charges~\cite{Ambrus:2019khr}.
 At the typical parameters of the quark-gluon plasma, the helical modes show a rather profound difference compared to chiral modes, implying, in particular, that the Helical Vortical Wave propagates much faster than the Chiral Vortical Wave~\cite{Ambrus:2019khr}.
-Notice that the Chiral and Helical Vortical Waves and their generalization, considered in this paper, should be distinguished from the chiral density wave~\cite{Nakano:2004cd} and its dual analogue~\cite{Tatsumi:2004dx} (also, in rotating matter~\cite{TabatabaeeMehr:2023tpt, Ghalati:2023npr}) that emerge in the dense matter and are characterized by a static coherent state of spatially varying scalar and pseudoscalar condensates.
+Notice that the Chiral and Helical Vortical Waves and their various generalizations, considered in this paper, should be distinguished from the waves obtained in the absence of helicity, described in \cite{Gorbar:2017toh}.
+Similarly, they should not be confused with the chiral density wave~\cite{Nakano:2004cd} and its dual analogue~\cite{Tatsumi:2004dx} (also, in rotating matter~\cite{TabatabaeeMehr:2023tpt, Ghalati:2023npr}) that emerge in the dense matter and are characterized by a static coherent state of spatially varying scalar and pseudoscalar condensates.